Learning Graph ARMA Processes from Time-Vertex Spectra: Brief Overview of Graph Processes

 Here $a_{pk}$ and $b_{qm}$ are the ARMA graph filter coefficients.
-Taking the JFT of the process $X$, it can be shown that the time-vertex spectral domain representation of the graph filter in \eqref{ARMA polynomial model} is given by \cite{IsufiLSL16,IsufiLPL19}
+Since the input process $\wt$ is assumed to be Gaussian, the filter output process $\graphSignal_t $ is also a Gaussian process.
+In our work, we consider \eqref{ARMA polynomial model} as our time-vertex process model.
+Taking the JFT of the process $\timeVertexSignalMat $, the time-vertex spectral domain representation of the graph filter in \eqref{ARMA polynomial model} can be obtained as \cite{IsufiLPL19}